IBM-Blockchain-Archive/marbles/docs/install_chaincode.md

 ![](/doc_images/13-instantiated-marbles.PNG)

-- Now that the chaincode has been instantiated on the channel, lets look at it
+- Now that the chaincode has been instantiated on the channel, let's look at it
 - Click the "Channels" link on the left navigation
 - Click the channel you instantiated marbles on
 - Click the "Chaincode" sub-tab